- Mouse Lags or Freezes Overview

 3: Choose to turn on it to enable it.

 In this window, you can also change other mouse settings to see if it can solve the mouse stutters or freezes issues in Windows 10.
 For example, you can Choose how many lines to scroll each time.
-Maybe your Logitech or Dell wireless mouse acceleration issue can be resolved in Windows 10.
+Maybe your Logitech or Dell wireless mouse acceleration issue can be resolved.

 If you find the mouse still freezes or have no functioning, you can try to disable and enable again for many times, it may be working normally in this way.